applicaster/developer.applicaster.com/book/error-monitoring/error-monitoring-ios.md

 #### Configure Provider

-Initialize and register to your crashlog provider and call the completion when it done
+Initialize and register to your monitoring provider provider and call the completion when it done

 ```swift
 func func activate(object: NSObject?, completion: ((NSObject?) -> Void)?)